lchehami/lchehami.github.io/_posts/2026_eunice.md

 - Sustainable mobility
 - Energy transition
 - Climate and environmental resilience
-- Innovative engineering and digital technologies
+- Innovative engineering and digital technologies.

+# Headers---

 Hosted at the **BTMD / MOBILIUM building** on the Mont Houy campus, the event will include: